Clavicle Fracture

 With a clavicle fracture, the arm will be immobilized in a sling to hold the arm in place.
 This gives the broken collarbone time to heal by laying down new bone (ossification) to re-join the broken sections.

-Either a simple triangle sling or a figure of eight sling (that wraps around both shoulders and the neck to hold the shoulders back) will be used.
+Either a simple arm sling or a figure of eight sling (that wraps around both shoulders and the neck to hold the shoulders back) will be used.
 There is little evidence that one is better than the other.

 You should keep using the sling until there is no pain when you move your arm.
 Initially you will need to wear it all the time (including at night), except when you are doing your exercises, but as it heals you will be able to wear it less – be guided by pain.